-I am interested in Neuromelanin as it relates to spirituality and self-consciousness and I explore these ideas through paintings, sculptures, and multi-sensory art installations.
+I am interested in Neuromelanin as it relates to spirituality and self-consciousness and I explore these ideas in paintings, sculptures, and multi-sensory art installations.
 My works are quasi-figurative and ambiguous, and bring together ideas central to modern debates about Neuromelanin.
 My environments are surreal, encompassing themes such as under-recognized African American inventors, the politics of sexual desire, and the complex aesthetics, narratives and metaphors that attach to the organic substance.

 Neuromelanin is a pigment found specifically in the dopaminergic neurons of the human substantia-nigra (dark-substance) in the base of the brain.
 Neuromelanin is secreted by the pineal gland, a part of the brain that is believed to play a significant role in human spirituality.
 French philosopher and mathematician, Rene Descartes, 1596-1695 stated, “The pineal gland is the principal seat of the Soul and the place in which all our thoughts are formed.”
 Later I engaged in my own research of Neuromelanin.
 “On a philosophical plane, Neuromelanin is the biological doorway through which the life force of African spirituality passes in moving from the spirit to the material realm,” Dr. Richard King.

 My most recent work The Philosopher’s Stone, is a multi-sensory, interactive art installation.
 To immerse in the work, audiences are welcome to lie on the bed while viewing a floating sculpture.
 Participants are also wearing a pair of binaural headphones, listening to a non-linear conversation in four languages.
 They are also experiencing thirteen different aromas within the space, while being fed by a phoenix deity.